If you find yourself asking ‘Why don’t our headline figures match the DfE’s?’ don’t panic – here are 4 key areas to check:

 Have any students been previously examined in any qualifications?
 The DfE’s early entry/first entry rules came into effect on 29th September 2013 and from this ‘only a student’s first entry to a GCSE examination will count in their school’s performance tables’.
 Any subsequent entries after this point (in the same or any related qualifications) are ineligible to count towards school performance measures, although they will still count for the student.
 Guidance can be found here:

-During the autumn term, you may have some grades which need to be updated due to remarks too.
+During the autumn term, you may have some grades which need to be updated due to remarks.

 Finally, always check that qualifications are set up correctly.
 Start by checking the measure is correct – this affects how it counts towards your KS4 measure and headlines.
-Are GCSEs correctly set up as either A*-G or 9-1, BTECs and Cambridge Nationals as Non GCSEs?
+Are GCSEs correctly set up as either 9-1 or A*-G, BTECs and Cambridge Nationals as Non GCSEs?

 As mentioned above, AS qualifications discount GCSEs so ensure discount codes are used (you do not need to use the official ones in Analytics e.g. for Polish GCSE you could use POL, and for Polish AS *POL – the asterisk ensures the AS takes priority).
-Also check that similar qualifications do not discount each other too!
+Also check the discount codes for qualifications which are similar to one another.

 Are your grade methods using the correct points?
 These can be found here:

-Last but not least, are you using the most recent publishing options?
-As at June 2017 in SISRA Analytics, these are 2017 DfE rules, 2016 (2017 points) Attainment 8 estimates and 2016 Value Added.
+Last but not least, are you using the most recent DfE Rules, Attainment 8 and VA estimates when publishing?